 Comfortably seated on a crimson velvet couch, you’ll be thrilled and amazed by the cryptic history of Paris and the cemeteries where vampiric rituals were once practiced, medieval christian hierarchy and its crusade against sin and “cannibal sorcery” or the everlasting superstitions of the Undead.

-The museum is also a pure delicacy for the eyes - vampire killing kit, Hammer Film collectibles, Dracula toys and antique books that might turn into dust if you touch them – a merry clutter of art, literature and popular myths that remind you that Carmilla, Vlad Tepes, and the others , once catalyzing archaic fears, are still trangressive figures of modernity.
+The museum is also a pure delicacy for the eyes, replete with a vampire killing kit, Hammer Film collectibles, Dracula toys and antique books that might turn into dust if you touch them.
+The merry clutter of art, literature and popular myths remind you while Carmilla, Vlad Tepes, and the many others were once catalysts of archaic fears, are still transgressive figures today.